sirkibsirkib/seaso/README.md

 ### CLI options
 Run the tool with flag `--help` to see the optional arguments, used to customize the output.

 Some of the arguments change the preprocessor.
-For example, only with `--local` is program `part x { decl a  . }` preprocessed to `part x { decl a@x. }`.
+For example, only with `--local` is program `part x { decl a. }` preprocessed to `part x { decl a@x. }`.

 Most of the arguments change which metadata is printed.
-For exampe, _with_ `--ast1` and `--ast2`, the abstract syntax tree is printed before and after preprocessing, respectively.
+For example, _with_ `--ast1` and `--ast2`, the abstract syntax tree is printed before and after preprocessing, respectively.

 ## Source and library